wagesj45/cs-mic/README.md

 ## Installation

-For your convience, CS-MIC is packaged and distributed via nuget.
-See [our instructions on how to get started](http://cs-mic.com/adding-cs-mic-to-your-project/).
+CS-MIC is available as a package on [nuget.org](/https://nuget.org/packages/csmic) for ease and convenience.
+You can follow the instructions listed on the package site, or use the nuget package manager to search the nuget repository for cs-mic and install it from there.

 ## Usage